bradleyd/bradleyd.github.io/_posts/2017-09-22-how-i-build-elixir-releases-with-docker.md

 ---
 layout: post
-title: "How I do releases with Elixir and Docker"
+title: "How I do small releases with Elixir and Docker"
 date: 2017-09-22
 ---

 ![complicated](/images/rubenvent1.jpg)

-> I am going to assume you have knowledge of [Elixir](https://elixir-lang.org/), [Docker](https://www.docker.com/) and [Distillery](https://hexdocs.pm/distillery/getting-started.html) for this article.
+__This is not a ground breaking approach.
+Others have discussed it before.
+I am jotting down my experience and examples.
+Feel free to ignore it all =]__

 When combining Elixir releases and Docker, size is the name of the game.
 For example, Elixir's default Docker image is around 888MB.
 My sample application for this article is around 20MB.
 Using almost a gig for 20Mb seems wasteful, no?
 Deploying or pulling a large Docker image takes time.
-I can see I have convinced you that this is a problem.
+I could babble some more, but I can see I have convinced you.

 Now, I know you are probably saying, "Use [Alpine Linux](https://alpinelinux.org/)" instead Brad.
-I would respond with, "you are correct occasional reader".
+For that I would say, "you are correct occasional reader".

 For those who don't know, Alpine Linux is a tiny Linux distribution.
 The official Alpine Docker image is around 4 MB in size.
 Pretty good huh?

 ## Begin

+> I am going to assume you have knowledge of [Elixir](https://elixir-lang.org/), [Docker](https://www.docker.com/) and [Distillery](https://hexdocs.pm/distillery/getting-started.html) for this article.

 There are a couple of things I would like to cover in this article.

-* First, use Docker to build our release in the same OS environment that will be used in production (Alpine Linux)
+1. Use Docker to build our release in the same OS environment that will be used in production (Alpine Linux)

-* Second, use the newly created release in a minimal Docker image without all the Elixir/Erlang run time
+2. Use the newly created release in a minimal Docker image without all the Elixir/Erlang run time (small as possible)

 ## The process

 We are going to build our Elixir release on a Alpine Linux Docker image (plumbing included).
 Then we will copy that release off and into a vanilla Alpine Docker image for use in production.